You are currently viewing 3 Key business metrics you need to track in your online service business

-By knowing your business metrics, you’ll gain confidence in your decisions, be able to follow the money and truly step into your CEO shoes.
+By knowing your metrics, you’ll gain confidence in your decisions, be able to follow the money and truly step into your CEO shoes.

 You may have heard them called KPIs (key performance indicators).